-- 51. Defendants have no rational or lawful basis for the manner in which they have burdened some taxpayers and not others. - 52.
-Defendants' actions, all done under color of state law, have directly and proximally harmed and continue to harm the members of Landowners United Advocacy Foundation, who are the victims of arbitrary government action that has resulted in lost livelihoods, lost property, and other damages.
-Defendants' actions have also undermined a valuable program that benefits the public and preserves open space for Colorado and its citizens and visitors. - 53.
+- 60. Upon information and belief, Defendants have conspired to undermine and destroy the licenses and reputation of appraisers with the purpose of relying on those actions to rescind tax credits supported by those appraisers' appraisals. - 61.
+Defendants have no rational or lawful basis for the manner in which they have burdened some taxpayers and not others. - 62.
+Defendants' actions, all done under color of state law, have directly and proximally harmed and continue to harm Plaintiff and others who are similarly situated, who are the victims of arbitrary government action that has resulted in lost livelihoods, lost property, and other damages.
+Defendants' actions have also undermined a valuable program that benefits the public and preserves open space for Colorado and its citizens and visitors. - 63.
 Prospective injunctive relief is therefore necessary to avoid continuing and irreparable harm.

-WHEREFORE, Plaintiff seeks judgment against Defendants the State of Colorado, the Department of Revenue, the Division of Real Estate, The Conservation Easement Oversight Commission, the Board of Revenue Appraisers, Brohls, Waters and West and for prospective injunctive relief, including: (i) an order forever enjoining the State or any of its subdivisions from retroactively challenging the conservation easement tax credits of the hundreds of taxpayers represented by Plaintiff on the basis of the lack of "extinguishment" and "proceeds" language in the conveyances; (ii) an order requiring the Department of Revenue to treat all taxpayers according to the same standards; (iii) an order forever enjoining the Department of Revenue from retroactively throwing out appraisals that were obtained pursuant to lawful methods from appraisers who were licensed at the time the appraisal was conducted; (iv) an order requiring the Department of Revenue to apply the pre-2011 procedures to any subsequent challenges of tax credits which were claimed before the enactment of the 2011 laws; and (v) an order requiring Defendants to pay Plaintiff's costs and attorneys' fees for bringing this action.
+WHEREFORE, Plaintiff seeks judgment against Defendants and for prospective injunctive relief, including: (i) an order forever enjoining the them from retroactively challenging the conservation easement tax credits of the hundreds of taxpayers represented by Plaintiff on the basis of the lack of "extinguishment" and "proceeds" language in the conveyances; (ii) an order requiring the Defendants to treat all taxpayers according to the same standards; (iii) an order forever enjoining Defendants from retroactively throwing out appraisals that were obtained pursuant to lawful methods from appraisers who were licensed at the time the appraisal was conducted; (iv) an order requiring the Defendants to apply the pre-2011 procedures to any subsequent challenges of tax credits which were claimed before the enactment of the 2011 laws; and (v) an order requiring Defendants to pay Plaintiff's costs and attorneys' fees for bringing this action.